stakater/Playbook/content/tools/monitoring/prometheus-operator/developer-documentation.md

 It provides an easy way to define monitoring definitions for kubernetes deployments, services and managment of Prometheus instances.

 ### Chart
-It public helm [chart's](https://github.com/helm/charts/tree/master/stable/prometheus-operator) version `5.0.13` is being used to deploy monitoring definitions on cluster.
+Its public helm [chart's](https://github.com/helm/charts/tree/master/stable/prometheus-operator) version `5.0.13` is being used to deploy monitoring definitions on cluster.
 [StakaterKubeHelmMonitoring](https://github.com/stakater/StakaterKubeHelmMonitoring) repository is being used for deployment.

 ### Image Issue
 None.
 Image specifications are given below: